Six Principles for Building Manhattan

-A Greek Revival building on 34th Street near Park Ave South was listed in a prominent guidebook as: “1840s?”
-The wiggle room of the punctuation aside, knowing the area was still farms in the 1840s, while not preposterous for New York, still seemed out of place for the time, and further research revealed it was built in 1912 as a bank in the retro style.
+A Greek Revival building located on 34th Street near Park Avenue South was described in a prominent guidebook as “1840s?”
+Knowing the area was still farmland in the 1840s, while not entirely improbable for New York, further investigation revealed that the structure was actually built in 1912 as a bank designed in a retro style.

 While there aren’t many architectural anachronisms in the streetscape, the fact they exist makes it at least problematic to use styles as anything more than informal guides.

-No one should mistake the Beaux Art treatment of the Dutch form and stepped-gables of 13 and 15 So.
+No one is likely to mistake the Beaux Art treatment of the Dutch form and stepped-gables of 13 and 15 So.
 William Street (CPH Gilbert, 1903/09) as survivors from New Amsterdam (left).
 The architect put the year on one of the building (as the Dutch actually did, too) perhaps to be sure of no confusion.

 Fraunces Tavern at 54 Pearl Street is an extraordinary architectural recreation, built in 1908 in the 18th century Georgian style (below).